miklo88/cs-module-project-iterative-sorting/README.md

 ## Objectives

-- describe the differences between Linear and Binary Search algorithms
+- describe the differences between Linear and Binary Search algorithms (LINEAR)Linear Search Algorithms take a steady one at a time approach. basically look at every element and decide if it meets for example a 'true' or 'false' criteria.
+Think of checking movie tickets
+  (BINARY)Binary Search Algorithms take a list of sorted data. key here is it is sorted. and halves it. basically finds the median. then looks to which half of the list the target value is.
+So upfront it will be a lot of moving data. but over time it brackets in the target value and condenses the search length for the target.
+Which is better for larger scale data sets.
 - define what runtime complexity is, differentiate between various classifications and categorize the performance of an algorithm using Big O notation
 - distinguish when to use, classify the performance, and implement code to conduct classic iterative sorting algorithms